eclipse/kiso-testing/docs/advanced_usage/how_to_auxiliary.rst

 to be set to False when the auxiliary is initialized.
 Then, no connector option should be specified in the yaml configuration file.

-See bellow an example of an auxiliary without connector:
+See below an example of an auxiliary without connector:

 .. code:: python